-- If you parallelize an N-body code by data, then each processor gets N/P pieces of data. - For example, if you have 8 bodies and 2 processors, then: - P0 gets the first 4 bodies; - P1 gets the second 4 bodies. - But, every piece of data (i.e., every body) has to interact with every other piece of data. - So, every processor will send all of its data to all of the other processors, for every single interaction that it calculates.
+If you parallelize an N-body code by data, then each processor gets N / N_p pieces of data.

+For example, if you have 8 bodies and 2 processors, then:

+- P0 gets the first 4 bodies; - P_1 gets the second 4 bodies. - But, every piece of data (i.e., every body) has to interact with every other piece of data, to calculate the forces. - So, every processor will have to send all of its data to all of the other processors, for every single interaction that it calculates.